-Thailand Tax Investigations Under Summons
+Thailand Tax Investigations (Tax Audits) Under Summons

 Update | March 2017

-This is a general information Tax Insight Article.
-It should not be used to determine any particular matter without consulting with your experienced Thailand tax advisor.
+This Tax Insight is general information only.
+It should not be used to determine any particular matter without consulting with an experienced Thailand tax advisor.